 The Minor in GIS and Sustainability Science will especially complement majors in Biological Sciences, Building Science, Business, Civil Engineering, Economics, Earth Sciences, Environmental Engineering, Environmental Studies, GeoDesign, Global Health, International Relations, Political Science, Public Policy, Real Estate Development, and Urban Studies and Planning.

-THE IMPORTANCE OF GIS FOR SUSTAINABILITY
+THE IMPORTANCE OF GIS AND SUSTAINABILITY SCIENCE MINOR

 Successful professionals must have a command of geographic information sciences (GIS) and geospatial technologies in the social, economic, and political contexts of sustainable development to provide useful guidance on transitions to sustainability, support adaptive management in specific places, and enhance the ability of society to collaborate for sustainability.
 This geospatial information is key to linking human and natural systems to understand how humans create stress on ecosystems.
 With this understanding, we can make informed decisions about how to alleviate environmental stress or restore damaged ecosystems.